john-coderpro/rest-country-api-website/README.md

 - [website live preview](https://john-coderpro.github.io/rest-country-api-website/)

 ## My process
-I took the time to analyze the design to find similarities and to tink about how I would structure my files, my main focus points were accessibility, performance and reusability.
+I took the time to analyze the design to find similarities and to think about how I would structure my files, my main focus points were accessibility, performance and reusability.

 ### Built with